-Fourth, we must pray with the right motives, intentions, or purposes:
+Fourth, we must pray with right motives, intentions or purposes:

-God always looks beyond our loud cries, gestures, desperation, or repetition of words in prayer into our hearts to examine the motives or reasons for our requests, petitions, or supplications before He grants them.
+God always looks beyond our loud cries, gesticulations, desperation, or repetition of words in prayer into our hearts to examine the motives or reasons for our requests, petitions or supplications before He grants them.

-Therefore, it is always good to check out, examine and purify your motives before presenting your requests to God.
+Therefore, it is always good to check out, examine and purify your motives before you present your requests to God.

 What are you presently seeking in prayer to receive from God?

-Suppose the motive or thrust of your prayers is to gratify or glorify the flesh, or to promote, advance, or advertise yourself, or just to impress, intimidate or oppress someone else.
-In that case, it is a waste of time praying, for God will not answer such prayers.
+If the motive or thrust of your prayers is to gratify or glorify the flesh, or to promote, advance or advertise yourself, or just to impress, intimidate or oppress someone else; it is a waste of time praying, for God will not answer such prayers.

-Many of your prayers have not been answered because your motives for asking are carnal, selfish, impure, and insincere.
-But if your motive is for God’s glory, for God’s Kingdom, or the good and benefit of humanity, God will surely answer you and grant your requests.
+Many of your prayers have not been answered because your motives for asking are carnal, selfish, impure and insincere.
+But if your motive is for God’s glory, for God’s Kingdom, or for the good and benefit of humanity; God will surely answer you and grant your requests.